2022 Wisconsin gubernatorial election

 The 2022 Wisconsin gubernatorial election was held on November 8, 2022, to elect the governor of Wisconsin.
-Incumbent Democratic governor Tony Evers won re-election to a second term, defeating Republican nominee Tim Michels.
+Incumbent Democratic Governor Tony Evers won re-election to a second term by a margin of 3.4%, defeating Republican nominee Tim Michels.

 As Lieutenant Governor Mandela Barnes ran for the U.S. Senate in the concurrent election, a new Democratic running mate, state assemblywoman Sara Rodriguez, was nominated in the partisan primary.
 Barnes was the second lieutenant governor not to run with the incumbent governor since the state constitution was amended in 1967.
-The partisan primary was held on August 9, 2022, with businessman Tim Michels defeating former Lieutenant Governor Rebecca Kleefisch in the Republican primary.
+The partisan primary was held on August 9, 2022, with businessman Tim Michels defeating former lieutenant governor Rebecca Kleefisch in the Republican primary.
 State senator Roger Roth received the Republican nomination for lieutenant governor.